 Ultimately, the needs of persons with mental illness are balanced with the needs of many others seeking the assistance of the state.
 In the 1989 session, legislative leaders and the Governor determined public education and property tax relief to be major priorities overall.
 In the human services arena, new laws reflecting the Legislature's priorities were passed to create a system of services for children with emotional disturbance; and to plan for the future role and mission of Minnesota's regional treatment centers.
-Each of these initiatives represent progress in the implementation of a comprehensive system of care for adults with mental illness or children with emotional disturbance.
+Each of these initiatives represent progress in the implementation of a comprehensive system of care for adults with mental illness and children with emotional disturbance.
+Needless to say, the MHD's responsibility to provide leadership to the state's mental health system means that these successes provide the foundation for additional progress.